ucb-dataj/2018/md/index.md

  - ####**Jan.
 18:**	[**What is data?**](week1.html)
 Categorical and continuous variables; basic operations for interviewing a dataset; sampling and margins of error; plotting and summarizing distributions; choosing bins for your data; basic newsroom math. (**Peter Aldhous**)

-	- **Assignment** File a preliminary pitch for a data-driven story.
+	- **Assignment:** File a preliminary pitch for a data-driven story.
 Also, read stories for discussion in week 2.

 - ####**Jan.
 25:** 	[**Data journalism: Types of stories**](week2.html)
 Through a tour of some great examples of data journalism, we'll get inspiration for our work in this course. (**Peter Aldhous**)

-	- **Assignment** Quiz on good practice in data analysis and data journalism.
+	- **Assignment:** Quiz on good practice in data analysis and data journalism.

 - #### Feb.
 1: [**Working with spreadsheets**](week3.html)